SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 The SCS certification process typically consists of a few simple steps:

-1. Running the SCS compliance testsuite and adjusting the infrastructure until it passes.
+1. Running the SCS compliance test suite and adjusting the infrastructure until it passes.
 2. Any additional declarations (for non-testable aspects) are written and passed to the SCS Forum.
 3. The operator must be a member ("shaper" or "advisor" level) of the Forum SCS-Standards in the OSB Alliance (a non-profit) and pay the respective membership fees.
 Alternatively fees can